ermun361/airbnb-clone-project/README.md

 ### 📜 Logging & Monitoring
 Critical actions (like failed logins, payments, and booking changes) will be logged for auditing and anomaly detection.
 This helps detect and respond to suspicious activity.

+## ⚙️ CI/CD PIPELINE

+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of building, testing, and deploying code.
+They help reduce manual errors, speed up delivery, and ensure that new changes do not break existing features.

+In a collaborative project like this Airbnb Clone, CI/CD ensures that:
+- Code is automatically tested before merging to the main branch.
+- Deployment happens consistently across environments (dev, staging, production).
+- Bugs and regressions are caught early through automated checks.

+### 🧰 Tools We Can Use

+- **GitHub Actions**: Automates workflows like running tests, linting code, and deploying to servers or cloud platforms when code is pushed.
+- **Docker**: Containerizes the application, making it portable and consistent across environments.
+- **Heroku / AWS / DigitalOcean**: Can be used as deployment platforms that work seamlessly with GitHub Actions.
+- **PostgreSQL (Cloud-hosted)**: To maintain consistent production-ready databases for staging and live apps.

+### 🛠️ Sample CI/CD Flow
+1. Developer pushes code to GitHub
+2. GitHub Actions runs unit tests and lint checks
+3. If all checks pass, Docker builds the app
+4. App is deployed to Heroku or another platform
+5. Slack/Email notifications can alert the team of success/failure